saritaraph/comp2152_week02/CONTRIBUTING.md

 - New categories, or improvements to the existing categorization are welcome.
 - Keep descriptions short and simple, but descriptive.
 You can use the "description" section of the repository.
 - Check your spelling and grammar.
+-Special cases aren't special enough to break the rules.
+-Errors should never pass silently

 Thank you for your suggestions!